Nonadiabatic instanton rate theory beyond the golden-rule limit: Discussion

-Calculations of $k_4$ in a one-dimensional predissociation model have shown that our semiclassical expressions readily generalise to anharmonic systems, with the model in \sec{ssec:prediss} displaying deviations from the quantum ratio $\kf/\kgr$ that are no greater than $0.06\Delta^2$.
+Calculations of $k_4$ in a one-dimensional predissociation model have shown that our semiclassical expressions readily generalise to anharmonic systems, with the model in \sec{ssec:prediss} displaying deviations from the quantum ratio $\kf/\kgr$ that are no greater than 5\% of its maximum absolute value.
 Analogous calculations for a spin--boson model have shown that the semiclassical rates are also accurate in multidimensional systems.
-Problems only arise when both the temperature and friction are high, at which point the motion of the nuclei through the barrier region becomes diffusive,\cite{Garg1985spinboson} and recrossing events quite likely.
+Problems only arise when both the temperature and friction are high, at which point the motion of the nuclei through the barrier region becomes diffusive\cite{Garg1985spinboson} and recrossing events quite likely.
 In line with our physical interpretation, this affects the $\kfredasc$ term, causing it to considerably underestimate the value of its quantum counterpart.
-One could attempt to fix the problem either by redefining the product projection operator (which would lead to a different semiclassical theory) or by employing our knowledge of the exact $\cfa$ time correlation function for the spin--boson model.
+One could attempt to fix the problem either by redefining the product projection operator (which would lead to a different semiclassical theory) or by employing our knowledge of the real-time dependence of the quantum $\cfa$ time correlation function for the spin--boson model.
 Neither is pursued in this work, as our intended domain of application is low-temperature reactions in the gas phase, which are not likely to be rate-limited by diffusion along the reaction coordinate.
-Nevertheless, in future work it could be interesting to study the spin--boson $\cfa$ correlation function more closely, as such investigations could lead to a generalisation of the Zusman formula\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} that would rigorously account for nuclear quantum statistics.
+Nevertheless, in future work it could be interesting to study the spin--boson $\cfa$ correlation function more closely, as such investigations could lead to a generalisation of the Zusman formula\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} that would rigorously account for nuclear quantum effects.